-Life expectancy is based upon the Fund's VitaCurves specifically tailored to the membership profile of the Fund.
-Improvements have been applied that are in line with the CMI 2020 model, with a 0% weighting of 2020 data, standard smoothing (Sk7), initial adjustment of 0.5% and a long term improvement of 1.5% p.a.
+Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% p.a. for both males and females.
 Based on these assumptions, the average future life expectancies at age 65 are summarised below:

 Male Female

 years years

-Current pensioners 19.8 22.6
+Current pensioners 19.6 22.4

-Future pensioners 21.2 24.7
+Future pensioners 21.0 24.5

 Life expectancies for the prior period end are based on the Fund's 2017 valuation VitaCurves.
-The allowance for future improvements are in line with the CMI 2018 model, with long term rates of 1.5% p.a. for males and 1.25% p.a. for females.
+The allowance for future improvements are in line with the CMI 2020 model, with a 0% weighting of 2020 data, standard smoothing (Sk7), initial adjustment of 0.5% and a long term rate of improvement of 1.5% p.a.

 Liabilities are valued on an actuarial basis using the projected unit method which assesses the future liabilities of the fund discounted to their present value.
-The valuations at 31 July 2021 have been prepared by Hymans Robertson LLP.
+The valuations at 31 July 2022 have been prepared by Hymans Robertson LLP.